rachelvansciver/SAACO3/storage/EBS.md

 - Data at rest is encrypted
 - Data is encrypted in flight between [[EC2]] and [[EBS]]
 - Snapshot is encrypted
-- Volumes created from encrypted snapshot are encrypted aswell
+- Volumes created from encrypted snapshot are encrypted as well
 - handles by aws behind the scenes
 - minimal impact of latency
 - uses keys from [[KMS]] (AES-256)
 - copying and unencrypted snapshot enables encryption

 ### Encrypt currently not encrypted
-- created snaphsot
+- created snapshot
 - encrypt snapshot
 - create volume from snapshot
 - attach new volume